 - Poor remote control

-Its build quality belies its price; it avoids the cheap plasticky feel of the majority of models at the price.
+The RU7020’s build quality belies its price; it avoids the cheap plasticky feel of the majority of models at the price.
 Picture quality is convincing and natural, and Samsung’s upscaling abilities mean it can deal with sub-4K content very well.

-- Read our Samsung UE43RU7020 review
+- read our Samsung UE43RU7020 review